 That said, it is vital for any marketer or sales professional to know what goes into creating an effective and successful email drip campaign.

 This post will explain a drip campaign and why it works so well for marketers.
 We’ll also discuss the benefits and different types of drip campaigns.
 And finally, we’ll give you examples of the best email drip campaigns.
 Keep reading to find out more!

 What Is a Drip Campaign?

 A drip campaign is an email marketing strategy where you send emails over time rather than all at once.
-This allows you to track your email’s open and click-through rates, which can help optimize your campaign.
+This allows you to track your email’s open rates and click-through rates, which can help optimize your campaign.

 There are a few things to keep in mind when planning a drip campaign: